-Operational risks are internally assessed through scenario-based risk assessments utilising internal risk event data, external operational loss data, Risk and Control Self-Assessments and expert judgement provided by first line subject matter experts.
-The financial impact of operational risk assessments is then modelled within an operational risk model in order to assess the potential loss in plausible infrequent, but extreme conditions.
-This assessment is used to support the Group's assessment of the appropriateness of the Solvency II Standard Formula.
+Operational risks are internally assessed through scenario-based risk assessments.
+These are informed by internal risk event data, external operational loss data, Risk and Control Self-Assessments and judgement provided by subject matter experts.
+The financial impact of operational risk assessments is modelled in order to assess the potential loss in plausible, but extreme conditions.
+This assessment is used to support the Group's assessment of the appropriateness of the Standard Formula.

-Quilter's operational risk capital requirement is calculated on a Solvency II Standard Formula basis, which is predominantly driven by the level of maintenance expenses for the insurance businesses.
+Quilter's operational risk capital requirement is calculated on a Standard Formula basis, which is predominantly driven by the level of maintenance expenses for the insurance businesses.

-As at 31 December 2023, the Quilter SCR for the operational risk module was £12 million (2022: £11 million).
+As at 31 December 2024, the Quilter SCR for the operational risk module was £12 million (2023: £12 million).